EOSIO/eos/Docker/README.md

 *NOTE:* the default version is the latest, you can change it to what you want

-run `docker pull eosio/eos:latest`
+run `docker pull boscore/bos:latest`

 run `docker-compose up`

-### EOSIO Testnet
+### BOSCore Testnet

-We can easily set up a EOSIO local testnet using docker images.
+We can easily set up a BOSCore local testnet using docker images.
 Just run the following commands:

 Note: if you want to use the mongo db plugin, you have to enable it in your `data-dir/config.ini` first.